Clever repurposed furniture to inspire your next furniture flip!

 3. Thrift Store Table with Refinished Top

-After a fresh coat of stain to the top and a coat of polyurethane, it was good as new!
+After a fresh coat of stain to the top and a coat of polyurethane, it was as good as new!

 4. Luggage Rack Table